gitbls/pistrong/README.md

     For instance, using the default CA built by makeMyCA, one might use `sudo pistrong add tomspi --device pi4 --remoteid linux.mydomain.com --linux`.

+    NOTE: For Linux clients, you must use the name of the Linux client system for the name.
+For example, the above command assumes that the hostname is tomspi.

     The `--linux` switch causes pistrong to create a Linux Client Cert Pack.
 Once the Cert Pack (zip file) has been copied to the Linux Roadwarror system, install the new connection with `sudo pistrong client install zip-file`.
 The zip file has the certificates and connection information for the remote VPN server.

 * Connect to the remote strongSwan VPN server with `sudo pistrong client start server.fqdn.com`